meg-gutshall/flatiron-curriculum-notes/rails/10-routes-and-resources/routing-and-nested-resources.md

   ...
 ```

 Great!
-Now our URLs properly reflect the relationship of our resources and read almost like and English sentence: `author/1/posts` = "author number one's posts".
+Now our URLs properly reflect the relationship of our resources and read almost like an English sentence: `author/1/posts` = "author number one's posts".

 Sometimes people get confused by path helpers and what they take as arguments.
 For example, why does `posts_path` not take an argument, but `post_path(@post)` does? `posts_path` refers to all of the posts, so we're not talking about a specific post (no specific ID).
 When we're looking at the `post_path`, we're referring to a specific post, and the Rails helper needs to know _which_ post so that it can generate the proper URL.